cs3524-lima/messenger-assessment/README.md

 ### Compiling:

-Compile the server and client files:
+Compile the server and client files using the makefile:

-`javac -d . messengerserver/*.java`

-`javac -d . messengerclient/*.java`
+`make`

 ### Running:

 #### Run the server:
-`java messenger/messengerserver/RunMessengerServer`
+`java server/StartServer`

 #### Run the client:
-`java messenger/messengerclient/RunMessengerClient`
+`java client/StartClient`

-The server must be running at the same time as the client.
+The client must be running at the same time as the server.

 While both server and client are running, you will be able to send messages through the client.
+More than one instance of the client can run and they will be able to relay messages to each other through the server.